-The adequacy of technology services, professional support, facilities, hardware, and software is addressed primarily by the GCC Management Information Systems (MIS) Office, which participates in Technology Working Group meetings, the Banner Core Group, in the Website group, and in the Planning and Development Office's capital improvement and construction projects meetings.
+The adequacy of technology services, professional support, facilities, hardware, and software are addressed primarily by the Management Information Systems (MIS) Administrator and his technical personnel, as well as his participation in the College Technology Committee (CTC), the Banner Core Group, and with his designated representatives in the Website Committee Work, and in Planning and Development Office's capital improvement and construction projects meetings.
+Most agenda and minutes are available within the evidence repository system for each of the respective committees or working groups.

-MIS' Finance and Administration Division weekly meeting minutes and Board of Trustees' quarterly reports highlight the successes, work-in-progress, and issues that relate to the institution's technology implementations as planned in the Institutional Technology Strategic Plan (ITSP) / Enterprise Architecture (EA) documents.
-Cumulative matrices of updates for the ITSP-EA documents are also provided mid-year and year-end, showing the various systems that the College is maintaining, enhancing, expanding, upgrading, and retiring to improve the technology experience of the students, faculty, staff, and administrators.
-Related to these improvement efforts, to better facilitate the learning, teaching, and working experience of its users, the MIS assessment plan and report in TracDat documents in detail the past and current progress and challenges, as well as anticipated improvements.
+MIS' Finance and Administration Division weekly meetings' and Board of Trustees' quarterly reports are submitted to the division's administrative assistant.
+These reports highlight the successes, work-in-progress, and issues that relate to the institution's technology implementations as planned in the Institutional Technology Strategic Plan (ITSP) / Enterprise Architecture (EA) documents.
+Cumulative matrix of updates for the ITSP-EA documents are also provided mid-year and year-end showing what systems the College is maintaining, enhancing, expanding, upgrading, and retiring to improve the technology experience of the students, faculty, staff, and administrators.
+Related to these improvement efforts, to better facilitate the learning, teaching, and working experience of its users, the MIS assessment plan and report in TracDat, document in detail, the past and current progress and challenges, as well as the expected improvements that are on the way.

-Work Orders via E-Maint for most technical services also provide the raw data and data elements to gauge the efficiency and effectiveness of MIS' technology support with the priority to ensure 100 percent student-centered success in and out of the classroom.323 MIS standards, the annual Computer Technology Bid, and the use of the Technology Inventory assist MIS in combating obsolescence.
-These processes are also used in the replacement cycle and final disposition of hardware technology.^{324 325}
+Work Orders via E-Maint for most technical services also provide the raw data and data elements to gauge efficiency and effectiveness of MIS' technology support with the priority to ensure 100% student-centered success in and out of the classroom.221

-Bi-annual and annual reviews and updates for PC and Mac computer system standards have also been implemented.
-The MIS Systems Administrator's midyear and yearend performance evaluations, submitted budget plans and reports, and completed systems' projects list with outsourced professional and technical consultant TechProven, highlight the many successful projects aimed at improving and ensuring operational, administrative, and academic functions that relate to, or are dependent on technology.
+Bi-annual and annual standards reviews and updates for PC and Mac computer systems are implemented.
+MIS Standards, the annual Computer Technology Bid, and the use of the Technology Inventory, assist MIS in combating obsolescence.
+These processes are also used in the replacement cycle and final disposition of hardware technology.
+222223 The MIS Systems Administrator midyear and year-end performance evaluations, submitted budget plans and reports, and completed systems projects list with outsourced professional and technical consultants, TechProven, highlight the many successful work aimed at improving and ensuring operational, administrative, and academic functions that relate to, or are dependent on technology.

-GCC's Enterprise Resource Planning (ERP) system, consisting of the Ellucian's Banner INB/SSB (Internet Native Banner / Self-Service Banner), MyGCC Luminis Portal (Community sites, Course Studio Learning Management System-LMS), and related applications and subsystems along with Ellucian's Customer Support Service Center, TechProven's Remote Professional and Technical Support for Banner and Database Administrator expertise, ensure technical support is available for students, faculty, staff, and administrators for areas beyond the resources of MIS.^{326 327}
+GCC's Enterprise Resource Planning (ERP) system - Ellucian's Banner INB/SSB (Internet Native Banner / Self-Service Banner), MyGCC Luminis Portal (Community sites, Course Studio Learning Management System-LMS), and related applications and subsystems along with Ellucian's Customer Support Service Center, TechProven's Remote Professional and Technical Support for Banner and Database Administrator expertise, ensure technical support is available for our students, faculty, staff, and administrators for areas beyond the resources of MIS.
+224225